Broncos fans ready for season

-There’s no denying the Bronco’s Country turnout was lacking when compared to year’s past but, of the couple hundred fans that did show, they’re excited for what’s to come.
+ENGLEWOOD, Colo. — There’s no denying the Broncos Country turnout was lacking when compared to years past, but the couple hundred fans that did show up at the first day of training camp are excited for what’s to come.

-“Young talent on the team, Joe Flacco’s leadership, Drew Lock right behind him,” said Jerold Hammond.
+“Young talent on the team, Joe Flacco’s leadership, Drew Lock right behind him,” Jerold Hammond said.

 Jerold and his friend, Jordan, were the first ones in line at the UCHealth Training Center for the first day of camp.
 They showed up at 2:30 a.m. in hopes of catching Cortland Sutton again.